There tends of be a LOT of confusion out there about Depersonalization, what causes it, and if recovery is possible.

 I got my life back.
 I got my career going again.
 And now I’m better than ever.
 I’m a multi award-winning film and TV director, I have attended film festivals all over the world and I love to travel!

-Because you need to understand that even that darkest fear, the thing with which you associate the DP the most, that can be beaten.
+Because you need to understand that even that darkest fear, the thing with which you associate the DP the most, can be beaten.

 This next picture was taken long after I had fully recovered, at a film festival in Washington DC.
 I even won an award at it!

-It was a far cry from the crushing belief that my life, my career, even my ability to travel were all gone.
+It was a far cry from the crushing belief that my life, my career, even my ability to travel were all gone forever.

 Thousands of people recover every day.

-And you can recover too.
+You can recover too.

-And that means total recovery:
+And that means total DPDR recovery.

-Start your recovery from DP today
+Start your recovery from DP today!